 |Vitamin K||482.9 µg||402%|

-It is a rich source of vitamin A. A cup of cooked spinach provides approximately 943 mcg of this vitamin which is equivalent to 105% of the recommended daily allowance (RDA) for men and 135% of the RDA for adult women.
+It is a rich source of vitamin A. A cup of cooked spinach provides about 943 mcg of this vitamin which is equal to 105% of the recommended daily allowance (RDA) for men and 135% of the RDA for adult women.
 However, chronic use of vitamin A in high levels (more than 10 times the RDA) can lead to toxicity.
-So it is necessary to monitor the consumption of this vitamin.
+So it is necessary to check the consumption of this vitamin.

-As stated earlier, iron is a vital component of haemoglobin, a protein in red blood cells that supplies oxygen to the tissues.
-One cup of cooked spinach contains approximately 6 ½ mg of iron which is equivalent to 81% of the RDA for adult men and 36% of RDA for adult women.
+As stated earlier, iron is a vital part of haemoglobin, a protein in red blood cells that supplies oxygen to the tissues.
+One cup of cooked spinach has about 6 ½ mg of iron which is equal to 81% of the RDA for adult men and 36% of RDA for adult women.

-Cooked spinach should be preferred to raw one because, like most leafy greens, it contains oxalic acid.
+Cooked spinach is preferred to raw one because, like most leafy greens, it has oxalic acid.
 This acid interferes with the body’s calcium absorption but cooking the spinach can eliminate its effects.
-Therefore, it is advisable to cook it rather than adding it to a salad in the raw form.
+Therefore, it is advisable to cook it than adding it to a salad in the raw form.

-Consider adding spinach to the crops at the backyard.
-In Africa the Malabar
+Consider adding spinach to the crops in the backyard.

 Share your thoughts by commenting below.